E-xyza/Exonerate/README.md

 # Exonerate

-**A JSONSchema -> Elixir macro**
+**A JSONSchema -> Elixir compiler**

+## JsonSchema support scope:

 Currently supports JSONSchema drafts 4, 6, 7, 2019, 2020.  *except:*

 - integer filters do not match exact integer floating point values.
 - multipleOf is not supported for number types.
 This is because elixir does not support a floating point remainder guard, and also because it is impossible for a floating point to guarantee sane results (e.g. for IEEE Float64, `1.2 / 0.1 != 12`)
 - 'definitions' is disabled in pre-draft-7, for now.
 Please use absolute refs.

-Works in progress:

-- support for dynamicRef, dynamicAnchor
-- support for contentMediaType
-- support for contentEncoding
-- support for named anchors
+- dynamicRefs and anchors.
+- contentMediaType, contentEncoding:

+  Because Exonerate doesn't return the validated structured data, validating based on these filters will likely require a costly decode/parse step whose results will be immediately thrown away.

-- better uri support
+- dictionaries
-- support for more formatted strings

 Note:

 - by default, ALL strings are considered to be invalid unless they are valid UTF-8 encodings and will be validated.
-If you require a raw binary, (for example if you are ingesting raw data in `multipart/form-encoded`, use the `{"format": "binary"}` filter on your string.
+If you require a raw binary, for example if you are ingesting raw data in `multipart/form-encoded`, use the `{"format": "binary"}` filter on your string.
-- some parts of the public API e.g. function_from_* options may change to better suit the standard.

-String formatting included:
-- date-time
-- date
-- time
-- ipv4
-- ipv6

 ## Installation